 "UHS-1" or more accurately "UHS-I" stands for "Ultra High Speed" - 1 and is a speed class for SDHC and SXDC memory cards.

-UHS-I is the fastest category of card available today with a bus interface speed of up to 104 MB/s.
+UHS-I has a bus interface speed of up to 104 MB/s.

 An SDHC UHS-I card will work in any SDHC compatible device at lower speeds, but to take advantage of the UHS-I speed, a UHS-I compatible device is essential.